overturetool/overturetool.github.io/_netmeetings/Net-Meeting-92.md

 ## Overture Language Board Status

 The pure operation RM (RM 27) is now completed.
 Other than that there has been some interest in the UTP model of the VDM semantics.

-The next LB NM is the last meeting of 2015 and every member will step down and there will be a new election round.
-This will all be announced via the core mailing list.
+The next LB meeting is the last meeting of 2015 and every member will step down and there will be a new election round.
+This will be announced via the core mailing list after the next LB NM, so all community members have a chance to run for election.

 ## Status of VDMTools Development